danja/dog/docs/opcodes.md

 0xA0 ANDAi   AND immediate memory contents with accumulator A, result in A
 0xA1 ANDAa   AND absolute memory contents with accumulator A, result in A
 0xA2 ANDAx   AND indexed memory contents with accumulator A, result in A
-0xA3 ANDAxx   AND doubly-indexed memory contents with accumulator A, result in A
 0xA4 ANDBi   AND immediate memory contents with accumulator B, result in B
 0xA5 ANDBa   AND absolute memory contents with accumulator B, result in B
 0xA6 ANDBx   AND indexed memory contents with accumulator B, result in B
-0xA7 ANDBxx   AND doubly-indexed memory contents with accumulator B, result in B
 0xA8 ORAi   OR immediate memory contents with accumulator A, result in A
 0xA9 ORAa   OR absolute memory contents with accumulator A, result in A
 0xAA ORAx   OR indexed memory contents with accumulator A, result in A
-0xAB ORAxx   OR doubly-indexed memory contents with accumulator A, result in A
 0xAC ORBi   OR immediate memory contents with accumulator B, result in B
 0xAD ORBa   OR absolute memory contents with accumulator B, result in B
 0xAE ORBx   OR indexed memory contents with accumulator B, result in B
-0xAF ORBxx   OR doubly-indexed memory contents with accumulator B, result in B
 0xB0 EORAi   EXOR immediate memory contents with accumulator A, result in A
 0xB1 EORAa   EXOR absolute memory contents with accumulator A, result in A
 0xB2 EORAx   EXOR absolute memory contents with accumulator A, result in
-0xB3 EORAxx   EXOR doubly-indexed memory contents with accumulator A, result in A
 0xB4 EORBi   EXOR immediate memory contents with accumulator B, result in B
 0xB5 EORBa   EXOR absolute memory contents with accumulator B, result in B
 0xB6 EORBx   EXOR indexed memory contents with accumulator B, result in B
-0xB7 EORBxx   EXOR doubly-indexed memory contents with accumulator B, result in B
 0xB8 CAB   compare A and B, only status flags affected
 0xB9 CMPAi   compare immediate memory and accumulator A, only status flags affected
 0xBA CMPAa   compare absolute memory and accumulator A, only status flags affected
 0xBB CMPAx   compare indexed memory and accumulator A, only status flags affected
-0xBC CMPAxx   compare doubly-indexed memory and accumulator A, only status flags affected
 0xBD CMPBi   compare immediate memory and accumulator B, only status flags affected
 0xBE CMPBa   compare absolute memory and accumulator B, only status flags affected
 0xBF CMPBx   compare indexed memory and accumulator B, only status flags affected
-0xC0 CMPBxx   compare doubly-indexed memory and accumulator B, only status flags affected
 0xC1 CLRA   clear value of accumulator A
 0xC2 CLRB   clear value of accumulator B
 0xC3 CLRa   clear absolute memory